hobovirtual/tmc-sm-quickstart-guide/README.md

-# Tanzu Mission Control - Self Managed Quick Start
+# Tanzu Mission Control - Self Managed Quickstart

 This is for testing and evaluation purposes only.
 This QuickStart guide is intended to install Tanzu Mission Control with minimal requirements.
 For production use cases, please refer to the official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.0/tanzumc-sm-install/index-sm-install.html)